kettanaito/react-advanced-form/README.md

     <th>Built-in Form callbacks</th>
   </tr>
   <tr>
-    <td align="center">Create custom styles of fields for your project like you have never done before.</td>
+    <td align="center">Create custom styles for fields to suit your requirements like you have never experienced before.</td>
-    <td align="center">Love external field library?
+    <td align="center">Love some external field library?
 Connect it with RAF and enjoy the benefits of both!</td>
-    <td align="center">Know precisely what happens with the Form and react to that by the provided callback methods.</td>
+    <td align="center">Know precisely what happens with the Form and react to that by the exposed callback methods.</td>
   </tr>
 </table>